Rambler Metals and Mining plc: Rambler Metals & Mining PLC Announces Holding(s) in Company

-NEWFOUNDLAND & LABRADOR, CANADA / ACCESSWIRE / March 7, 2019 / Rambler Metals and Mining plc (AIM: RMM)
+NEWFOUNDLAND & LABRADOR, CANADA / ACCESSWIRE / March 8, 2019 / Rambler Metals and Mining plc (AIM: RMM) (OTC PINK: RBMTF)

 TR-1: Standard form for notification of major holdings